Norway Photo Workshop Adventure

 Norway Photo Workshop – Winter in The Lofoten Islands

 With two photo instructors present for the duration of the workshop, you will have plenty of opportunity for one on one instruction to further the skills that you feel you need to work on.
-If the workshop is full and you wanted to be added to the waiting list, click HERE.
+If the workshop is full and you want to be added to the waiting list, click HERE.

 * please read the workshop F.A.Q. section on this page to learn more about visiting Norway and check out our cancellation policies if you have any questions.